RayyanNafees/pb-llm/docs/session_2025-10-15_13-27-26.380/pocketbase_docs_full.md

 protected file(s).
 For an example, you can check
 "Files upload and handling".
-- **download** (Boolean): If it is set to a truthy value (1, t, true) the file will be served with Content-Disposition: attachment header instructing the browser to ignore the file preview for pdf, images, videos, etc. and to directly download the file.
-## Content
-API Files Files are uploaded, updated or deleted via the Records API. manipulations, like generating thumbs).
+served with Content-Disposition: attachment header instructing the browser to API Files Files are uploaded, updated or deleted via the Records API. manipulations, like generating thumbs).